ibm-cloud-docs/containers/cs_storage_block.md

     </tr>
     <tr>
     <td><code>spec/containers/volumeMounts/mountPath</code></td>
-    <td>The absolute path of the directory to where the volume is mounted inside the container.</td>
+    <td>The absolute path of the directory to where the volume is mounted inside the container.
+Data that is written to the mount path is stored under the root directory in your physical file storage instance.
+To create directories in your physical file storage instance, you must create subdirectories in your mount path.</td>
     </tr>
     <tr>
     <td><code>spec/containers/volumeMounts/name</code></td>